 Some drivers are egocentric and think they are the only ones on the road who matter.
 They may have reckless disregard for other drivers, drive like rules don’t apply to them, or tailgate and honk excessively until someone gets out of their way.
 When people drive as if everyone else is in the way, it can be tense and provoke anxiety in other drivers.

-What are Common Signs of Road Rage?
+What Are Common Warning Signs of Road Rage?

-Tips For Handling Road Rage from Other Drivers:
+Tips for Handling Road Rage from Other Drivers

 Now that we’ve covered contributors and signs of road rage, we can revisit how managing our own emotions will best help us in handling aggressive drivers.

 Take a deep breath, and don’t engage with the other driver.
-By focusing on your own calmness,
+By focusing on your own calmness, avoiding eye contact and ignoring the situation, you can help de-escalate the situation.

-Safely change lanes, or exit the highway as soon as you can to maintain a safe distance and evade the
+In addition to calming yourself down, the best thing to do is get away from the other driver.
+Safely change lanes, or exit the highway as soon as you can to maintain a safe distance and evade the aggressive driver.

 If you get followed by an aggressive driver, or motioned to pull over, DO NOT drive to your house or work.
 Your safety comes first, so take a deep breath, and drive to either a police station or a well populated public place and keep your doors locked.
 If you become threatened, call 911.

 If you’re able to manage the incident safely, you should try to document the license plate number and vehicle description of the aggressive driver.
-That way, if you’re able to report it, there’s a possibility it can deter the person from displaying that behavior again.
+That way, if you’re able to report it, there’s a possibility it can deter the person from displaying that dangerous behavior again.

 Conclusion